 The Rocklin Library is a Placer County Library Branch offering four self-checkout machines, a community room, unique reading spaces, a welcoming atmosphere and use of color, and expanded Friends of the Rocklin Library book sales.
-It also has 13 computers for public use, an Early Literacy Station, and WiFi throughout the building.
+It also has 10 computers for public use, 2 Early Literacy AWE Station, WiFi, and air conditioning throughout the building.

 Community Meeting Room

 Room Capacity: Split Room Capability: 49 + 47 = Limit 96

 Room Amenities: Sink/Hot Water/Paper Towels, Restrooms, DVD Player, Wi-Fi, PC Multi-Media Projector, White or Silver Screen, Clock, Chairs & Tables, USA Flag.

 Rocklin Library History